Mittlere Karlstraße 79

 An Immigrant Family

-Nothing has been handed down about the childhood and youth of Ester Zitter.
-But it is clear she had not planned on spending the rest of her life in Lodz because as a young woman she lived in London after 1903.
-Was England going to be the final destination of her emigration or just a stopover on her way to the USA?
-In London Ester married her husband, Joel Kuttner, who was two years older than she, was a weaver and also came from Lodz.
-Their first son Michael (Max) was born in 1905 in England’s capital.
-Was the young family not able not get permission to stay permanently in England, or did they get into some financial difficulties?
-Their second child, son Julius (Israel), was in fact born back in Lodz in 1907.
+Nothing is known about Ester Zitter’s childhood and youth, but it is certain that she did not intend to spend her life in Lodz.
+In the years after 1903, the young woman lived in London.
+Was England already the destination of her emigration or only a stopover on the way to the USA?
+It was here in London that Ester married Joel Kuttner, a compatriot two years her senior, a weaver by trade, who also came from Lodz.
+Their first son Michael (Max) was born in England’s metropolis in 1905.
+Did the young family not get a permanent residence permit in England, did they get into financial difficulties?
+The next child, their son Julius (Israel), was born in Lodz again in 1907.

 ‘Stranded’ in Göppingen?